-The corn we know today was developed by central americans long before Europeans arrived on this continent.
+The corn we know today was developed by Central Americans long before Europeans arrived on this continent.
 Any wild relatives are very different from what we currently have.
 Sweet corn was a relatively minor crop until about the 19th century.
 Indigenous peoples interest was in dry corn for grinding, parching, and popping.
 We are offering a selection of mostly sweet corns as well as one dry corn.
 Corn is wind pollinated and it is therefore important to isolate different corn varieties from each other in order to maintain pure seed.
-We hope to offer popcorn again soon as we have grown 3 or 4 varieties in the past and offered seed for sale.
+We hope to offer more popcorn varieties in the future as we have grown 3 or 4 varieties in the past and offered seed for sale.

 Our main sweet corn, and the most popular of all our seeds, is Simonet, developed by Robert Simonet of Edmonton.
 It has full sized ears and excellent flavour.
 We usually start harvesting at the beginning of August.Corn / Sweet Corn